About the survey

 Who funds, conducts and manages the National Student Outcomes Survey

-The National Student Outcomes Survey is funded by the Australian Government Department of Education and Training.
+The National Student Outcomes Survey is funded by the Australian Government Department of Education, Skills and Employment.
 The Department contracts NCVER to manage the survey and to analyse and publish the survey results.
 NCVER engages Ipsos to conduct the online survey and telephone interviews and to assist with the reporting of survey findings.

 Why the SOS is conducted